spooktheducks/local-blockchain-parser/README.md

 Acquire some blockchain `.dat` files: <https://mega.nz/#!Y0g3TZxZ!Dgx9bew6hx7gT2s1vE1SRFBjWETOh6HjccC9YL4DH5s>

+Put them in a folder called `data` in this repo.

-Assuming you have a single .dat file called `blk00689.dat` in it, you can run one of the following commands:
+Assuming you have a single .dat file called `blk00689.dat` in your `data` folder, you can run one of the following commands:

 ### Viewing satoshi-downloader encoded data